 The second was being able to get into the lower saloon without having to mount a step.
 This sped up passenger movement and made the bus much more accessible to many people with mobility problems.
 The floor height above the road was a bit higher than on today’s low floor buses, but it was a real benefit.

 Other than that the ride experience on a Lodekka was not anything extraordinary.
 The interiors were functional and finished in the dark colours favoured by the Tilling Group.
+Different companies in the group specified minor differences, such as opting for leatherette or moquette as the seat material, and different types of window ventilator, but nothing radical.

 The lower height of the upper deck floor compared with a highbridge design meant that the ceiling of the driver’s cab was comparatively low.
-The floor level was a reduced a bit but the overall effect was to hamper visibility.
+The floor level was reduced a bit but the overall effect was to hamper visibility.
 All but the shortest drivers found their forward view line barely below the windscreen wiper motor.

 Only later FLFs had semi-automatic transmission.
 Most Lodekka drivers had to master constant mesh manual gearboxes, with all the clutch effort and delicate handling that required.
 The steering wheel was raked back to make it more comfortable to use with the lower floor and ceiling.
 Overall, the cab was more cramped and stark that those of the Routemaster or D9.